theBlue0x/docs/docs/connect/vps.md

 >You can check to make sure your node is properly configured [here](https://blue0x.com/node.html).

-COngratulations!
+Congratulations!
 You are now running a public Blue0x Node!
 Your rewards will arrive soon!